communitiesuk/python-cookiecutter-uv/README.md

 ### Step 2: Configure git

-Here we'll configure global credential and a SSH key.
+Configure global credentials and a SSH key.

 Add your credentials: